-This boiler is not certified for use with Type "B" vent nor with PVC/CPVC venting.
+This boiler is not certified for use with Type "B" vent nor with CPVC/PVC venting.

 This boiler is a Category IV appliance (condensing - positive pressure) as it is defined in ANSI Z21.13/CSA 4.9, latest edition.
-The vent material must be as listed in Table in section 3.5.3.
+The vent material must be as listed in the Table of Acceptable Materials for Venting Systems above.
 The exhaust vent can be run horizontally or vertically.